OdedHellman/EVERTHERE/README.md

 The crawler outputs a CSV file.
 The output file contains two columns: 'Organization Web Page' and 'Partners Web Page'.

-* Organization Web Page - The URLs of the website that been crawled.
+* Organization Web Page - The domain of the website that has been crawled.
-* Partners Web Page - URLs of the partner’s companies that been collected from 'Organization Web Page'.
+* Partners Web Page - domains of the partner’s companies of the appropriate organization.

 The output file will be generated/saved in the same directory the app running at.